commit365/haskell-for-beginners/README.md

 ## Getting Started

 To begin the course, start with the first module and progress through each section sequentially.
-Each module contains video lectures, code examples, and exercises.
+Each module contains lessons, code examples, and exercises.
 We recommend completing all exercises and projects to solidify your understanding.

 ## Community and Support